Austin Leslie: Denmark and back to New Orleans

 In October 2004, he left Jacques-Imo's and joined Stan "Pampy" Barre at Pampy's Creole Kitchen in the Seventh Ward.
 When asked why he left, Leslie said, "I didn't move away from Jack because of money.
 I moved away from Jacques-Imo's because I wanted to get away from frying.
 I'm going to die.
 But I'm not going to die over that fryer."
 At Pampy's he worked as both a mentor to the kitchen staff, sharing his formidable knowledge of Creole cooking, and as a good-will ambassador in the front of the house, greeting and chatting with guests.

+Death

 Like many in the aftermath of Hurricane Katrina, Leslie fled up to the attic of his house to escape rising flood waters.
 He was rescued from his rooftop after two days and evacuated first to the Morial Convention Center, then briefly to Arkansas, and finally to Atlanta.
 He was admitted to an Atlanta hospital on September 28, 2005, with a high fever and died the next day from a heart attack.